 With spring right around the corner, a couple of things always pop in my mind at this time of the year.
 Days filled with tons of sunshine, bluebonnets blooming in the green pastures, plans for our girls’ Spring Break and Summer, and of course celebrating Easter.
 Whether you’re looking for Easter Wreaths for your front door, or decorations for your home, there are always new color palettes that inspire.
 So, here are the ones I have gathered up to give you some ideas: 26 Gorgeous Easter Tablescapes to Try.

-***UPDATE: I have finished My Easter Tablescape: Blue & Yellow.
+Update: I have finished My Easter Tablescape: Blue & Yellow.
 Now you can add ONE more color palette to your idea board.